 Before I hear it from the “Cannoli Police” I would like to tell you that there is nothing groundbreaking about this recipe.

-True cannoli filling is simply the freshest creamiest sheep’s milk ricotta, mixed with sugar and then stuffed inside fried pastry shells that are usually dipped in chocolate and nuts and sprinkled with powder sugar.
+True cannoli filling or dip, is simply the freshest creamiest sheep’s milk ricotta, mixed with sugar and then stuffed inside fried pastry shells that are usually dipped in chocolate and nuts and sprinkled with powder sugar.

 But now I’m in California, and finding sheep’s milk ricotta cheese isn’t exactly as easy as riding my bike to the corner store.
-But that isn’t going to stop us from making the best cannoli filling here at home, right kids ?
+But that isn’t going to stop us from making the best cannoli dip filling here at home, right kids ?